SFPC/BeginningCodersBootcamp/02/readme.md

 the `i` will be used to change the x-position of the lines, as well as the color.

-## new sketch 06: "for-loop-2"

-extend our previous sketch into 2D, we want a color grid now, using nested for-loops.

-make a sketch that draws 255x255 one-pixel-sized rectangles in rows and columns.

-*challenge: how can we make this square larger?*
+*challenge: how can we make this gradient larger?*

+right now the `i` is too-directly mapped to the location. we can use math (`* 2`) to increase the size. why is our for-loop between 0 and 255 to begin with?

 ## new sketch 07: "arrays"

 arrays are a way of storing a list of variables. it solves the problem for how can we store one variable for every iteration of the loop.

-this is probably going to be a video.

 ## Homework

-make a night sky
+make a starry-night sky. can you make the stars twinkle?

+play with loops without using random too, make more regular, geometric kinds of drawings.